-Theme 1: Multidisciplinary Teamwork for Patients With COPD
+Theme 1: Multidisciplinary teamwork for patients with COPD

 Before discussing the new protocol implemented in this study the standard of care before the study was reviewed.
-Before the study, 2 reference nurses educated COPD patients for 3 hours every 2 weeks.
+Before the study, two reference nurses educated COPD patients for three hours every two weeks.

 Up to the time of the study, the execution of individual educational sessions was considered not feasible.
 Due to variability in daily workload, mostly depending on the presence of staff members, the daily care of the patients was perceived as the main priority.
-Also, there was generally an insufficient number of nurses.
+Also, there were generally insufficient nurses.
 The COVID-19 pandemic also had a significant influence on usual care.